telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 * `GET /v2/subscriptions`
 * `GET /v2/subscriptions/{subscription-id}`

-do not use the subscription cache, but attack the database directly.
+take the subscription from the DB but combine it with the information in the subscription cache (see `setNotification()` in `mongoGetSubscriptions.cpp` file for details).

-So, those four [special fields](#special-subscription-fields) may not seem coherent in GET poerations as they live in the subscription cache and are pushed to the database only on sub-cache-refresh.
+However, given that the subscription cache is local, those six [special fields](#special-subscription-fields) may not seem coherent in GET operations.

 [Top](#top)